 Tuesday 8th September, 5:30-6:30pm – Geology for Communities

-Presenter: Don Stewart, geologist, President of Aberdeen Geological Society, and SGT Trustee
+Presenter: Don Stewart, geologist, President of Aberdeen Geological Society, and Board member of the Scottish Geology Trust

 There are successful examples across Scotland of local communities working with geologists to help promote an interesting story, adding to the visitor experience and supporting peoples’ awareness and pride of their area.
 The Scottish Geology Trust recognises this process as being key to increasing public recognition of the value of geological knowledge.
 We’ll look at a couple of case studies, including local engagement with interpretation of an important fossil discovery near Stonehaven.